QuantEcon/lecture-python-advanced.myst/_sources/dyn_stack.md

 plt.show()
 ```

-## Recursive Formulation of the Follower's Problem
+## Recursive Formulation of Follower's Problem

 We now formulate and compute the recursive version of the follower's
 problem.